All Articles & Blog Posts

 “Know thyself” – Ancient Greek aphorism, usually attributed to Socrates

-Good career management starts with knowing yourself.
+Good career management is one of the reasons why it is important to know yourself.
 We cannot understate the importance of knowing yourself.
 The more you learn about who you are as a person, the more fulfilled you’ll be able to be professionally.
-Having a strong sense-of-self is a real asset that can benefit you not only at work, but in all aspects of your life.
+Having a strong sense of self is a real asset that can benefit you not only at work but in all aspects of your life.

-At many points in your career path, understanding the things to learn about yourself becomes crucial.
+At many points in your career path, understanding why it is important to know yourself becomes crucial.
 We’ve all undoubtedly worked with people we feel are clueless about themselves and how others perceive them, right?
-Four areas are important – a concept you can think of as the VIPs framework.
-The people that master an understanding of themselves along these four dimensions are destined to be VIPs.
+Four areas are important, a concept you can think of as the VIPs framework.
+The people who master an understanding of themselves along these four dimensions are destined to be VIPs.

 It’s important to understand what motivates you and what keeps you happy.
 Next, understand what demotivates you, fills you with dread, or puts you in a funk.
 You won’t always be able to avoid these latter situations but you should at least understand what your ‘triggers’ are and learn how to manage through them.
 Understanding your personality type through a personality test can help.